Nodes Page#

 To display the Nodes page, click Nodes > Compute Nodes in the left navigation panel or, from the Overview page, click the Manage Nodes link in the Nodes panel.

 At the top of the Nodes page is a Node Filtering subpanel (see Node Filtering).
-Below that is a summary of the total node count, the counts of "up" vs "down" nodes, and the counts of healthy vs. unhealthy nodes.
-These summary lines are clickable links that overwrite the node selector to select just the nodes in that summary.
+Below that is a summary of the total node count, the counts of Up vs Down nodes, and the counts of healthy vs unhealthy nodes.
+These summary lines are clickable links that update the page to show just the nodes applicable to that summary link.
 For example, clicking "7 unhealthy" selects just the nodes currently reported as "unhealthy".
+Clicking one of these links also updates the Selector field in the Node Filtering subpanel.

 If you are using a job scheduler, such as Slurm, you can toggle the Sched switch to show scheduler status.
 For details on installing job schedulers, see Job Schedulers.
 For details on configuring job schedulers to work with the ICE ClusterWare™ platform, see Monitoring Scheduler Info.

-Below the Node Filtering subpanel is the Node Grid/Node List subpanel showing each node in a potentially filtered display.
+Below the Node Filtering subpanel and summary links is the Node Grid/Node List subpanel showing each node in a potentially filtered display.
 Each node is color-coded to indicate status and health to quickly highlight any anomalies.

 Node Filtering#

-Node Filtering allows you to view, create, and manage subsets of compute nodes and can be used to select subsets of the full set of nodes for display in Node Grid or Node List mode.
+Node Filtering allows you to view, create, and manage subsets of compute nodes.
+Changing the filtering criteria updates the set of nodes displayed in the Node Grid or Node List.

 A filter can be defined and saved as a Dynamic Group, which is dynamic in the sense that a specific filtering criteria may show different nodes when applied at different times.
-You can also create a dynamic group from the Dynamic Groups Page.
+You can also create a dynamic group from the Dynamic Groups Page and it will be available to use as a filter on the Nodes page.

 The following actions are available in the Node Filtering section: